-Your care plan, including the cost of care and services, cannot change without your agreement.
+Your care plan, including the cost of care and services and additional fees they ask you to pay, cannot change without your agreement.
 Your provider must give you a copy of any agreed changes to the care plan for your records.